ThePrimeagen/fem-algos/lessons/05-our-second-algorithms/A-sort.md

 ---

 ### Yes!
 Sorting!
 Yes, it wouldn't be an algorithm course without at least a couple sorts!
-We will even implement one...
-I know, that hasn't been done in at least 20 years, but we doing it.
+I know... we will implement a sorting algorithm (actually 2 of them).

 <br/>
 <br/>